 Jill recently graduated Summa Cum Laude from the Nursing program at Southern Utah University on a four-year leadership scholarship.
 In 2006 she placed 3rd in the Cinco De Mayo Sailboat Regatta in Mexico, and last summer, Jill was chosen one of four women for the “Women of Strength” featured in Muscle and Fitness Hers Magazine September/October 2007 issue.

 Unfortunately, Sgt Stevens was eliminated in the Miss America finals in Las Vegas last January.
-What a credit to the National Guard and Utah.
+What a credit to the National Guard, The State of Utah, her alma mater, her church, and her family.
 Congratulations Sergeant Stevens.

 Yeeooow!
 Words fail me.